pkmn/ps/sim/README.md

 - **`Teams` methods delegate to [`@pkmn/sets`](../sets)**.
 In Pokémon Showdown this logic is copied between the client and server, but in `@pkmn` has been extracted into a module.
-However, the `Teams` methods have slightly divergent behavior to Pokémon Showdown's `Teams` because of this, most notably around defaults and parsing past genrations (eg. Pokémon Showdown will simply leave `evs` absent when not present whereas `@pkmn/sets` will default to 0 or 252 depending on the generation, but since the `Teams` API does not support a generation `evs` will always default to 0).
+However, the `Teams` methods have slightly divergent behavior to Pokémon Showdown's `Teams` because of this, most notably around defaults and parsing past generations (eg. Pokémon Showdown will simply leave `evs` absent when not present whereas `@pkmn/sets` will default to 0 or 252 depending on the generation, but since the `Teams` API does not support a generation `evs` will always default to 0).
 Using `@pkmn/sets` directly and with the generation provided is the recommended approach to